bgerber123/Habitat-Selection-Guidance/README.md

 ## A repository for:

-Gerber, BD, Setash, C, Ivan, J and Northrup, J. *A plain language review and guidance for modeling animal habitat-selection *.
+Gerber, BD, Setash, C, Ivan, J and Northrup, J. A plain language review and guidance for modeling animal habitat-selection.

 ---